 If you can create unique content then you’re off to a winning start already, but keeping your content succinct and to the point will hold their attention and keep them coming back for more.

-By reinvigorating old content with a splash of new information, a fresh coat of paint if you will, you can turn some old articles into today’s hot topic.
+By reinvigorating old content with a splash of new information, you can turn some old articles into today’s hot topic.

 Fresh Content SEO